Updated on: February 8th, 2023

-In the previous blog, we talked about electronic data interchange in general, it’s advantages, different formats, why is it important, and how it is used.
+Previously in our blog, we talked about electronic data interchange (EDI) in general, outlining its advantages, different formats, why it is important, and how it is used.

-We will make a list of the most common EDI challenges and discuss how it can be resolved.
+In this blog, we will look at the most common challenges and how they can be resolved.

 1. You have a complex B2B Network